roiceee/PixelPaint/README.md

 # PixelPaint

-This simple web app allows you to create pixel arts and images from scratch and save it directly to your device!
+This simple web app allows you to create pixel art from scratch and save it directly to your device!

 Designer/Developer - John Roice Aldeza